-- 18.1 All staff operate a zero tolerance policy to peer on peer abuse and will not pass off any incidents as 'banter' or 'just growing up'. - 18.2 All staff recognise that peer on peer abuse may include, but may not limited to: - Bullying (including cyber bullying) - Racial abuse - Physical abuse, such as hitting, hair-pulling, biting or other forms of physical harm. - Sexual violence and sexual harassment - Abuse related to sexual orientation or identity - Sexting (as set out in section 17) - Initiation type violence and rituals - Emotional abuse - Upskirting - 18.3 The following will be considered when dealing with incidents: - Whether there is a large difference in power between the victim and the perpetrator (size, age, ability, perceived social status or vulnerabilities, including SEND, CP, CIN, LAC) - Whether the perpetrator has previously tried to harm or intimidate pupils
+- 19.1 All staff operate a zero tolerance policy to peer on peer abuse and will not pass off any incidents as 'banter' or 'just growing up'. - 19.2 All staff recognise that peer on peer abuse may include, but may not limited to: - Bullying (including cyber bullying) - Racial abuse - Physical abuse, such as hitting, hair-pulling, biting or other forms of physical harm - Sexual violence and sexual harassment - Abuse related to sexual orientation or identity - Sexting (as set out in section 18) - Initiation type violence and rituals - Emotional abuse - Upskirting - 19.3 The following will be considered when dealing with incidents: - Whether there is a large difference in power between the victim and the perpetrator (size, age, ability, perceived social status or vulnerabilities, including SEND, CP, CIN, LAC) - Whether the perpetrator has previously tried to harm or intimidate pupils - Any concerns about the intentions of the alleged perpetrator - 19.4 In order to minimize the risk of peer on peer abuse taking place the school must: - Deliver PSHE to include teaching pupils about how to keep safe and understanding what acceptable behaviour looks like - Ensure that pupils know that all members of staff will listen to them if they have concerns and will act upon them - Have systems in place for any pupil to be able to voice concerns - Develop robust risk assessments if appropriate

-- Any concerns about the intentions of the alleged perpetrator - 18.4 In order to minimize the risk of peer on peer abuse taking place the school must: - Deliver PSHE to include teaching pupils about how to keep safe and understanding what acceptable behaviour looks like - Ensure that pupils know that all members of staff will listen to them if they have concerns and will act upon them - Have systems in place for any pupil to be able to voice concerns - Develop robust risk assessments if appropriate - Refer to any other relevant policies when dealing with incidents such as the Anti-Bullying policy and/or Behaviour policy. - 18.5 We recognise that 'Upskirting' involves taking a photograph under an individual's clothing without their knowledge.
-We understand that it causes the victim distress and humiliation.
-Staff recognise that 'Upskirting' is a criminal offence and must promptly report any such incidence to the Headteacher, DSL or most senior member of staff. - 18.6 Reference will be made to the following government guidance (Sexual violence and sexual harassment between children in schools and colleges GOV.UK) and Part 5 of Keeping Children Safe in Education, September 2109 to ensure that all staff have an understanding of the serious nature of sexual violence and sexual harassment between children in schools.
+Refer to any other relevant policies when dealing with incidents such as the Anti-Bullying policy and/or Behaviour policy.

+- 19.5 We recognise that 'Upskirting' involves taking a photograph under an individual's clothing without their permission and/or knowledge, with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification or cause the victim humiliation, distress or alarm.
+Staff recognise that 'Upskirting' is a criminal offence and must promptly report any such incidence to the Headteacher, DSL or most senior member of staff. - 19.6 Reference will be made to the following government guidance (Sexual violence and sexual harassment between children in schools and colleges - GOV.UK) and Part 5 of Keeping Children Safe in Education, September 2020 to ensure that all staff have an understanding of the serious nature of sexual violence and sexual harassment between children in schools.

-19 Cultural Issues:
+20 Cultural Issues:

-- 19.1 As a school we are aware of the cultural diversity of the community around us and work sensitively to address the unique culture of our pupils and their families as they relate to safeguarding and child protection.
-This includes children at risk of harm from abuse arising from culture, faith and belief on the part of their parent, carer or wider community. - 19.2 Staff must report concerns about abuse linked to culture, faith and beliefs in the same way as other child protection concerns.
+- 20.1 As a school we are aware of the cultural diversity of the community around us and work sensitively to address the unique culture of our pupils and their families as they relate to safeguarding and child protection.
+This includes children at risk of harm from abuse arising from culture, faith and belief on the part of their parent, carer or wider community. - 20.2 Staff must report concerns about abuse linked to culture, faith and beliefs in the same way as other child protection concerns.

-20 So called 'Honour' based violence
+21 So called 'Honour' based abuse: